 (6) The character of distributions made during the year may differ from the ultimate characterization for federal income tax purposes.
 For the year ended December 31, 2013, the Company's distributions, for book purposes, were comprised of 100 percent return of capital, and for tax purposes were comprised of 43 percent Qualified Dividend Income and 57 percent return of capital.
 For the year ended November 30, 2012, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
-For the year ended November 30, 2012, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
-For the year ended November 30, 2011, the Company's distributions for book purposes was 100 percent return of capital.
-For the year ended November 30, 2009, the Year ended November 30, 2010, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
-For the year ended November 30, 2009, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
+For the year ended November 30, 2011, the Company's distributions for tax purposes were comprised of 100 percent investment income and the source of the distributions for book purposes was 100 percent return of capital.
+For the year ended November 30, 2010, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
 For the year ended November 30, 2009, the Company's distributions, for book and tax purposes, were comprised of 100 percent return of capital.
 The differences in characterization of the distributions from year to year is as a result of our change to a REIT and the fact that our distributions exceed our taxable income.